 Consider making your home more environmentally friendly

 If you’re fortunate enough to not have to work into retirement age, you can better enjoy the benefits of your home and the wider world around you.
 With that in mind, why not adapt your home to be more environmentally friendly?
-Easy ways to do this include choosing 100% water-based paints when you renovate, reducing waste and re-furnishing your home with used items.
+Easy ways to do this include choosing 100% water-based paints when you renovate, reducing waste, re-furnishing your home with used items or even using a solar blanket for your pool.

 How much will it cost you and how will you finance the renovation?